CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

-When manually editing the dependency files, you do not need to specify the specific version of all the dependencies, these will be written to the file when you freeze the environment.
-You should just specify the major versions of specific dependencies you need.
+When manually editing the dependency files, you do not need to specify the specific version of all the dependencies, You should just specify the major versions of specific dependencies you need.

 ### Interactively (while developing)